3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ```
 Although this above method is possible, it is not efficient or feasible.
 Hence, we use **Array**.

 Array is another type of variable.
 It is a container for multiple values of the same type.
-Arrays carries type information and can only carry one type of values in one array.
-Think arrays as cabinets, and each value belong in one drawer in a cabinet.
+Arrays carry type information and can only carry one type of value in one array.
+Think of arrays as cabinets, and each value belongs in one drawer in a cabinet.

-An array must have a **constant length**, specified either at declaration, or interpreted at initialization.
+An array must have a **constant length**, specified either at declaration or interpreted at initialization.

 Refer to [cppreference](https://en.cppreference.com/w/c/language/array) for more details.